 About the Museum

-The Clemente Museum is housed in historic Engine House 25, located in the revitalized Lawrenceville section of Pittsburgh.
+The Clemente Museum is housed in a historic firehouse in the revitalized Lawrenceville section of Pittsburgh.
 Executive Director and Curator, Duane Rieder, has meticulously renovated Engine House 25 to showcase the world’s largest exhibited collection of baseball artifacts, works of art, literature, photographs, memorabilia, and related materials which focus on Roberto Clemente, his teammates, his personal life, and his humanitarian causes.
-Whether it is the Gold Gloves, The Silver Slugger Award, The 1960 and ’71 World Series Rings, the cleats and home base from the ’71 series or the name of his wife, Vera, scratched into a vase Roberto made for her, visitors to the museum will leave knowing, more fully, what made Roberto Clemente a great man.

 About the Man